jmh3434/java-precourse/Precourse Java.md

-We will create an **interface** called Fly Behavior.
-So instead of tying the implementation of Fly Behavior into Mallard and Red Duck, we wil pulll that out and put it into an interface.
+We will create an **interface** called Jump Behavior.
+So instead of tying the implementation of Jump Behavior into Athlete and Scientist Person, we wil pulll that out and put it into an interface.

-This Fly Behavior interface will have a **concrete implementation** it can have as many implementations as you want.
+This Jump Behavior interface will have a **concrete implementation** it can have as many implementations as you want.

-So ducks fly with wings.
-We could have an implementation of the fly behavior interface being called the FlyWithWings implementation.
-This Fly With Wings class.. it needs to implement something.
+So people can Jump With Legs.
+We could have an implementation of the jump behavior interface being called the JumpWithLegs implementation.
+This JumpWithLegs class.. it needs to implement something.

-Let's say that the Fly Behavior had a **function** called fly() that would be implemented by the FlyWithWings class.
+Let's say that the Jump Behavior had a **function** called jump() that would be implemented by the JumpWithLegs class.

-Now this FlyWithWings **class** can define **fly()** in any way it wants, and then create an instance of this **FlyWithWings** class, and pass that in to many different Ducks.
+Now this JumpWithLegs **class** can define **jump()** in any way it wants, and then create an instance of this **JumpWithLegs** class, and pass that in to many different People.

-So now instead of recyling that fly function like we saw previously, we can just create that single instance, and pass that to the duck, and allow that to be used by any of the other classes (Host classes).
+So now instead of recyling that jump function like we saw previously, we can just create that single instance, and pass that to the Person, and allow that to be used by any of the other classes.